DOE-ICoM/Torrent.jl/README.md

 }
 ```

 - `num-rivulets` specifies the number of rivulets to track.
 Note that because of the way tracking is done internally, there is currently a search function that scales linearly with `num-rivulets`.
 This search is done for every simulation step.
-Too many tracks could start to impede algorithm performance. [`Int`]
+Too many tracks could start to impede algorithm performance.
+Tracking just a half-dozen rivulets is often sufficient for many needs. [`Int`]
 - `only-contaminated` constrains tracked rivulets to be only among those that have been contaminated.
-Setting this flag along with the specification of a `contaminated-area` provides an easy way to visualize or debug flow at a particular location or time in the simulation. [`Bool`]
+Setting this flag along with the specification of a `contaminated-area` provides an easy way to visualize flow at a particular location or time in the simulation. [`Bool`]
 - `track-every-time-steps` specifies how frequently to log tracked rivulet positions.
 A value of 1 would log positions at every time step.
-A value of 10 will log positions only every tenth time step. [`Int`]
+A value of 10 will log positions only every tenth time step.
+Note that a rivulet may make multiple hops within a single time step. [`Int`]

+# Disclaimer

+This material was prepared as an account of work sponsored by an agency
+of the United States Government.
+Neither the United States Government
+nor the United States Department of Energy, nor Battelle, nor any of
+their employees, nor any jurisdiction or organization that has cooperated
+in the development of these materials, makes any warranty, express or
+implied, or assumes any legal liability or responsibility for the accuracy,
+completeness, or usefulness or any information, apparatus, product, software,
+or process disclosed, or represents that its use would not infringe privately
+owned rights.
+Reference herein to any specific commercial product, process,
+or service by trade name, trademark, manufacturer, or otherwise does not
+necessarily constitute or imply its endorsement, recommendation, or favoring
+by the United States Government or any agency thereof, or Battelle Memorial
+Institute.
+The views and opinions of authors expressed herein do not
+necessarily state or reflect those of the United States Government or any
+agency thereof.
+   PACIFIC NORTHWEST NATIONAL LABORATORY
+       operated by
+   BATTELLE
+       for the
+   UNITED STATES DEPARTMENT OF ENERGY
+        under Contract DE-AC05-76RL01830